Semantics-Empowered Communication: A Tutorial-cum-Survey: Toward Semantic Level SemCom

 Nowadays, the image and video data accounts for 75$\%$ of IP traffic and is more informative than the text \cite{forecast2019cisco}.
 Hence, it becomes imperative to build an image SemCom (ISC) system that can significantly reduce the amount of data without sacrificing the fidelity of the image.
 In this part, we focus on the DL-based image compression and transmission for ISC.

-\emph{DL-based image compression}: The conventional image compression methods such as JPEG \cite{wallace1991jpeg}, JPEG2000 \cite{rabbani2002overview}, rely on its quantization and entropy coder to compress the image \cite{cheng2018deep}.
-However, it is not an optimal and flexible solution for all types of image content and image formats.
-By contrast, the DL-based end-to-end compression methods \cite{cheng2018deep,prakash2017semantic,theis2017lossy} exhibit an excellent learning ability wherein its deep autoencoder encodes the images into low dimensional vectors to realize efficient compression.
+\emph{DL-based image compression}: The conventional image compression methods such as JPEG \cite{wallace1991jpeg} and JPEG2000 \cite{rabbani2002overview} rely on its quantization and entropy coder to compress images \cite{cheng2018deep}.
+However, these methods might be inflexible to encode all types of image content and image formats.
+By contrast, the DL-based end-to-end compression methods \cite{cheng2018deep,prakash2017semantic,theis2017lossy} exhibit an excellent learning ability wherein their deep autoencoder encodes the images into low dimensional vectors to realize efficient compression.
 Nevertheless, the legacy image compression approaches mostly focus on pixel-level consistency but neglect the signal distortion caused by the channel transmission on downstream tasks.
-The latest image compression technology transforms traditional pixel-level reconstruction into a DL-based semantic-level one, which becomes capable to maintain the semantic consistency and stably guarantee the performance for downstream tasks.
+The latest image compression technology transforms traditional pixel-level reconstruction into a DL-based semantic-level one, which becomes capable to maintain semantic consistency and stably guarantee the performance for downstream tasks.